 Improved winemaking methods and new markets also boosted red wine production.
 Te Mata Estate’s 1982 Coleraine was a benchmark in local red wine production, but New Zealand reds generally had a poor reputation.
 The big expansion started in the later 1990s, as growers and winemakers learned to work with the temperamental red-wine grape pinot noir.
 By 2006 it was the second most widely planted grape, helping make the reputation of regions such as Central Otago and Wairarapa.

 New Zealand wines led the way in the move to seal bottles with screw caps (Stelvin caps) instead of corks.
 A group of New Zealand winemakers experimented with the cap in 2001 as a way to stop ‘cork taint’ and ensure consistency of taste.
 The New Zealand Screwcap Wine Seal Initiative was launched in late 2001.
-Not all winemakers or critics support screw caps, but many producers have adopted them.
+Not all winemakers or critics supported screw caps, but most producers have adopted them.

 The industry’s massive growth piqued offshore interest.
 By the early 2000s, big overseas corporates had moved in.
 Some of the key local players had already merged – the largest producer, Montana, bought its biggest local competitor, Corbans, in 2000.
 The next year, Montana was snapped up by Allied Domecq, the world’s second largest wine and spirits company.
 That in turn was taken over by Pernod Ricard in 2005.